How long to file a claim after a car accident in Palm Beach, Florida

 Excellent friendly office!!!
 Had an amazing experience everyone was super helpful and they worked their tails off to get me max dollar for my case ..
 Marcos Gonzalez amazing person hire him you won’t regret it !!!!

-Getting in a car accident in Palm Beach is only the beginning of a long process that follows especially if you have suffered from personal injuries and have medical costs or other expenses to cover.
-Contact Advocates USA, your car accident lawyers in Palm Beach, to help you recover from the monetary damages suffered.
+Getting in a car accident caused by someone else's negligent actions in Palm Beach, Florida, is only the beginning of a long process that follows.
+It is especially true if you have suffered from personal injuries and have medical costs or other expenses to cover.
+Our personal injury attorneys understand the detrimental effect accidents cause, and we want to hold the negligent party accountable so you can begin your road to recovery.
+Contact Advocates USA, your car accident lawyers in Palm Beach, help you recover from the monetary damages suffered.
+We are available for a free consultation 24 hours a day by calling 1-800-872-4878.

-The governing laws in Florida grants any victim who has been injured in a car accident to file a claim against the liable party to seek compensation damages.
+The governing laws in Florida grant any victim who has been injured in a car accident to file a claim against the negligent party.

-Below we will walk through the process because in every state it is different.
+Below we will walk through the process and answer commonly asked questions because it is different in every state.

 What Is a Statute of Limitations?

-Statute of limitation is a time given to take legal action against a person or business that is liable for your personal injuries in your car accident.
-As you will learn there are many statute of limitations depending on the legal action, some pertain to breach of contract, personal injuries, and criminal proceedings, for an example.
+Statute of limitation is a time given to take legal action against a person or business liable for your personal injuries in your car accident.
+As you will learn, there are many statutes of limitations depending on the legal action and the state where the accident occurred—some on breach of contract, personal injuries, and criminal proceedings.

-Regardless of the situation, if you fail to file a claim within the given time frame for the particular legal action, the statute of limitations will expire and you could miss out on getting the justice you deserve due to the expired deadline.
-It is important to know your rights and the timeframe you are working with to file a car accident injury claim.
+Regardless of the situation, if you fail to file a claim within the given time frame for the particular legal action, the statute of limitations will expire, and you could miss out on getting the justice you deserve due to the expired deadline.
+Knowing your rights and the timeframe you have for your car accident injury claim is pertinent.
+Hiring a car accident attorney in Palm Beach will serve you justice.
+Advocates USA can advise you on everything you need to know.

-How Long Do I have To File A Car Accident Injury Claim In Palm Beach?
+How Long Do I Have To File A Car Accident Injury Claim In Palm Beach, Florida?

-In the State of Florida, you have four years from the date of the personal injury accident to file a lawsuit in civil court against the party or parties responsible for the Palm Beach car accident.
-If you fail to do so, your case could be thrown out and the court can refuse to hear it.
-It is important to contact Advocates USA sooner rather than later because the longer you wait to file the person or parties at fault can fix the damages that caused the accident or eye witness may lose precise recollection of the accident.
+In the State of Florida, personal injury claims state you have four years from the date of the accident to file a lawsuit in civil court against the party or parties responsible for the Palm Beach car accident.
+If you fail to do so, your case could be thrown out, and the court can refuse to hear it.
+It is essential to contact Advocates USA sooner rather than later because the longer you wait to file, the negligent party can fix the damages that caused the accident, or eye witness may lose precise recollection of the accident.

 This is the same statute of limitations that applies to most other personal injury claims in Florida.